 - protect people’s rights and make sure they are listened to

-If a worker is not fit to practise they can be removed from the Register and will not be able to practice in Wales.
-Being fit to practise means they have the skills, knowledge and character to do their job safely and effectively.
+- if a worker is not fit to practise they can be removed from the Register and unable to practice in Wales.

 What qualifications do I need to register?

 You can register if you have one of the required qualifications.

 If you don't have one of these qualifications you can register by either:

 - completing the Level 2 Award for Social Care Induction (Wales) or

 - if you have worked as a domiciliary care worker for more than three years your current manager can confirm your competence and suitability to be registered.